Getting a Driver’s License for Cars, Vans, and Small Trucks

 There are three levels of licenses for driving G Class vehicles:

-- G1: This is level 1 of graduated licensing in Ontario.
+- G2 Class: This is level 2 of graduated licensing in Ontario.
 G1 license holders may drive G Class vehicles when accompanied by a fully licensed driver with a minimum of four years of driving experience.
 Additional conditions also apply.
 Specific restrictions apply to those up to 21 years of age.

 - G2: This is level 2 of graduated licensing in Ontario.
 G2 license holders may drive G Class vehicles without a fully licensed driver.
 Additional restrictions apply, especially to drivers up to 19 years of age.
 Specific conditions apply to those up to 21 years of age.

-- G: This full license allows the license holder to drive a car, van, or small truck.
+- G Class: This full license allows the license holder to drive acar, van, or small truck.
 Specific conditions apply to those up to 21 years of age.

 G Class Requirements for New Drivers